James Rodríguez: Everton

-On 7 September 2020, James joined club Everton on a free transfer and signed a two-year deal, with a club option for a third season.
+On 7 September 2020, Rodríguez joined club Everton on a free transfer and signed a two-year deal, with a club option for a third season.
 The deal once again reunited him with manager Carlo Ancelotti.
 He made his debut later that month in a 1–0 away win against Tottenham Hotspur in their first game of the 2020–21 Premier League season.
 The following week he scored his first goal for Everton on his home debut, a 5–2 league win against West Bromwich Albion.
-James scored two goals and provided an assist for his international teammate Yerry Mina in a 4–2 victory at Goodison Park against Brighton & Hove Albion on 3 October 2020.
-James added to his goal tally against Manchester United in a 3–3 draw at Old Trafford on 6 February 2021.
+He scored two goals and provided an assist for his international teammate Yerry Mina in a 4–2 victory at Goodison Park against Brighton & Hove Albion on 3 October 2020.
+He added to his goal tally against Manchester United in a 3–3 draw at Old Trafford on 6 February 2021.

 Al-Rayyan

-On 22 September 2021, James joined Al-Rayyan for an undisclosed fee.
-On 17 October 2021, Rodriguez made his debut for Al-Rayyan, in a 3–0 loss against Al-Duhail.
+On 22 September 2021, Rodríguez joined Al-Rayyan for an undisclosed fee.
+On 17 October 2021, Rodríguez made his debut for Al-Rayyan, in a 3–0 loss against Al-Duhail.
 He scored his first goal for the team against Al-Sailiya on 26 October 2021.

 On 15 September 2022, Al-Rayyan and the player parted ways.

 Olympiacos

-On 15 September 2022, James Rodríguez joined Greek Super League champions Olympiacos on a free transfer.
+On 15 September 2022, Rodríguez joined Greek Super League champions Olympiacos on a free transfer.
 Upon arrival, Rodríguez was handed the number 10 jersey, previously worn by Rony Lopes who had departed to play on loan for Ligue 1 side Troyes.
 He made his league debut on 18 September as a starter against Aris Thessaloniki, a match in which his team lost 2–1 despite being up a goal for the majority of the match.

-On 13 April 2023, James' contract with Olympiacos was terminated by mutual consent.
+On 13 April 2023, Rodríguez' contract with Olympiacos was terminated by mutual consent.

 São Paulo

-On 29 July 2023, James joined São Paulo, signing a two-year contract.
-James made his debut for the club in a 1-1 draw to Flamengo on 13 August.
+On 29 July 2023, Rodríguez joined São Paulo, signing a two-year contract.
+He made his debut for the club in a 1–1 draw with Flamengo on 13 August.
 Despite making mostly substitute appearances as he was coming from four months off the pitch, he was getting regular playing time under manager Dorival Júnior in the 2023 season, making 14 appearances out of a possible 25 until an injury suffered in training left him out for the final three matches of the season.

-However, with the arrival of Luis Zubeldía, James began struggling for playing time, playing less than 200 minutes over 8 appearances in the first half of the 2024 season, with coach Zubeldia preferring other players in his position instead.
-In July 2024 his contract with São Paulo was terminated by mutual consent, with James making 22 appearances and scoring two goals in his spell with the Brazilian club.
+However, with the arrival of Luis Zubeldía, Rodríguez began struggling for playing time, playing less than 200 minutes over 8 appearances in the first half of the 2024 season, with coach Zubeldia preferring other players in his position instead.
+In July 2024 his contract with São Paulo was terminated by mutual consent, with Rodríguez making 22 appearances and scoring two goals in his spell with the Brazilian club.